Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Problem Formulation

 \subsection{Relationship to Transfer Attack}

-Replicating an attack in the owner-user distribution setting can be considered as a special case of transfer attack.
+Replicating an attack in the seller-buyer distribution setting can be considered as a special case of transfer attack.
 As every copy of the model shares the same architecture and training data, replicating an attack is much easier to achieve when compared with a normal transfer attack where different architectures and datasets are involved.
-In particular, when identical copies are distributed to users, replicating attacks becomes a trivial case of the transfer attack.